 (2) When you’re about to go on a vacation, relocate, get married, finalize your divorce or deal with another transition, wait.
 You’ll feel differently when it’s over.

 (3) Listen to your intuition.
-(I just happen to have a low-cost ebook on the topic.
+(I just happen to have an Amazon kindle book on Career and Business Intuition.
 You don’t need a kindle reader.
 Look it up here.)
 Sometimes being nervous about hiring a consultant means, “Don’t go there.”
 But for some people, being nervous is a sign you’re moving in the right direction.
 Only you can know the difference.

 Finally, if you get a consultation as a gift, grab it!
 For some reason, in my experience, people who get gifted with a session tend to have really good outcomes — even if they’ve never heard of me before.